AI Use Cases/Financial Services

 nCino integration timing affects loan origination ROI

-The 30-45% origination cycle acceleration depends on vendor eligibility status being visible inside nCino before underwriting begins.
-If the nCino integration is scoped as a phase two deliverable, loan officers will not see real-time vendor status indicators and the bottleneck persists.
+Origination-cycle acceleration depends on vendor eligibility status being visible inside nCino before underwriting begins - if the nCino integration is scoped as a phase two deliverable, loan officers won't see real-time vendor status and the bottleneck persists.
 Prioritize this integration in phase one if origination throughput is the primary business case driving the project.

 Frequently Asked Questions